ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

 ### Prerequisites

-* Automation Controller is running & accessible
+* Automation Controller is running and accessible

-* Private Automation Hub is running & accessible
+* Private Automation Hub is running and accessible

 ### Tasks

 * Configure Automation Controller to access your Private Automation Hub

 * Add collections from Red Hat Automation Hub, Galaxy and custom ones created by you.

 * Add execution environment images

 Let's start, as the docs for this are distributed over some places we'll give some more instructions.